mgurov/hiptee/README.md

 standard output of the tool and sent as a grey non-alerting notification to hipchat.
 Standard error is shown as red alerts in the hipchat.
 Green non-alerting "Done" notification is sent to hipchat upon completion.

+### controlling from hipchat

+when exec mode has "poll" specified, the tool will be polling the target hipchat room for the messages starting with this prefix and send them to the standard input of the command executed.

 ### installation

 Download from [github release page](https://github.com/mgurov/hiptee/releases) or see `.travis.yml` for instructions to build (golang)